Biofeedback: Cardiovascular system

 Emotions are intimately linked to heart health, which is linked to physical and mental health.
 In general, good mental and physical health are correlated with positive emotions and high heart rate variability (HRV) modulated by mostly high frequencies.
 High HRV has been correlated with increased executive functioning skills such as memory and reaction time.
 Biofeedback that increased HRV and shifted power toward HF (high-frequencies) has been shown to lower blood pressure.

 On the other hand, LF (low-frequency) power in the heart is associated with sympathetic vagal activity, which is known to increase the risk of heart attack.

 LF-dominated HRV power spectra are also directly associated with higher mortality rates in healthy individuals, and among individuals with mood disorders.

 Anger and frustration increase the LF range of HRV.
-Other studies have shown anger to increase the risk of heart attack, so researchers at the Heartmath Institute have made the connection between emotions and physical health via HRV.
+Other studies have shown anger to increase the risk of heart attack,.

 Because emotions have such an impact on cardiac function, which cascades to numerous other biological processes, emotional regulation techniques are able to effect practical, psychophysiological change.

 McCraty et al. discovered that feelings of gratitude increased HRV and moved its power spectrum toward the MF (mid-frequency) and HF (high-frequency) ranges, while decreasing LF (low-frequency) power.

-The Heartmath Institute's patented techniques involve engendering feelings of gratitude and happiness, focusing on the physical location of the heart, and breathing in 10-second cycles.

-Other techniques have been shown to improve HRV, such as strenuous aerobic exercise, and meditation.
+Other techniques that have been claimed to increase HRV include strenuous aerobic exercise, and meditation.